hellohaptik/docs_haptik/docs/webhooks/send-image-to-haptik.md

 }
 ```

-If the Authorization header is missing or invalid, then the API will return a `401` status code.
+If the Authorization Header is missing or invalid, then the API will return a `401` status code.

 ```json
 {